jellyfin-archive/jellyfin-docs/general/networking/caddy.md

 caddy reverse-proxy --from example.com --to 127.0.0.1:8096
 ```

-You will see Caddy provision a TLS certificate for your site and, if it succeeds, you can then access your Jellyfin server over HTTPS with your domain name.
+You will see Caddy provision a TLS certificate for your site and if it succeeds, you can then access your Jellyfin server over HTTPS with your domain name.

 ## Caddyfile

-If you want to use a config file, create a file called `Caddyfile`, where we will put our configuration.
+If you want to use a config file, create a file called `Caddyfile` for the configuration.

-The first `reverse-proxy` command above is equivalent to:
+The first `reverse-proxy` command above is equivalent to the following options.

 ```txt
 :5001